thoni56/c-xrefactory/ADRs/README.md

     because <additional rationale>.

-NOTE: As the whole c-xrefactory project is a hobby project where I'm constantly learning things, this is also a WIP.
+NOTE: As the whole c-xrefactory project is a hobby project where I'm constantly trying out and learning things, this is also a WIP.